lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [rcs] [:]
         ```

-        The empty map representing "actionSource" bindings means that no outside-defined variable bindings have been made available to the "actionSource" script.
-This is because no arguments were passed to the [groovy.lang.GroovyShell](https://docs.groovy-lang.org/latest/html/api/groovy/lang/GroovyShell.html) constructor, which created the instance that evaluated the "actionSource" script content.
+        The empty map representing bindings in the script defined in "actionSource" means that no outside-defined variables have been made available to the evaluated script.
+This is because no arguments were passed to the [groovy.lang.GroovyShell](https://docs.groovy-lang.org/latest/html/api/groovy/lang/GroovyShell.html) constructor used to create the instance that evaluated the `scriptText` content.

-        You can supply the "actionSource" script with the very same bindings defined for `ScriptOnResourceScript.groovy` by passing them in the `groovy.lang.GroovyShell` constructor:
+        You can supply the "actionSource" script with the very same bindings defined for `ScriptOnResourceScript.groovy` by passing its `binding` object into the `groovy.lang.GroovyShell` constructor:

         `ScriptOnResourceScript.groovy`

         ```groovy
         [ . . . ]
+        println 'ScriptOnResourceScript.groovy bindings: ' + binding.variables

         new GroovyShell(binding).evaluate(scriptText)
         ```